DeadLordWasTaken/DeadLordWasTaken/README.md

 - 🌱 I’m currently learning everything as much as I can 🤣
 - 🥅 2021 Goals: Learn python and be a better person
-- ⚡ Fun fact: I love to play csgo and code discord bots!
+- ⚡ Fun fact: I love to play CS:GO and code discord bots!

 ### Connect with me: